On being honest with yourself

 Scholarship Opportunities Are Everywhere!

-The local scholarship opportunities are in full swing so be sure to check these out via the scholarship link on the GNHS website, the College and Career Resource Center, or Schoology!
-Many more are still to come!
+The local scholarship opportunities are in full swing so be sure to check these out via the scholarship link on the GNHS website, the College and Career Resource Center, Naviance, or Schoology!

 The college or university scholarships are ones to watch for as well!
 They could have some amazing opportunities for you so BE SURE to talk with your college or university of choice to see what they may be offering!

-College Rep Visits are finished for fall at GNHS!
+Spring College Rep Visits are beginning at GNHS!

 College Representative Information